 Cautious business owners might instead pursue unsecured business loans, which do not require collateral.
 Most unsecured options, however, include some sort of policy to ensure the institution’s security.
 A blanket lien, for example, gives the institution access to any of your business’s assets (tangible or not) in the event of a default.
 Other options might require the applicant to sign a personal guarantee, which allows the institution to seize your personal assets.
 In summary, there’s no such thing as a completely unsecured business loan.

 If someone chooses asset-based lending, it’s usually because they have had trouble accessing traditional loans.
 But that doesn’t necessarily mean you should only view asset-based lending as your “last resort.”
 Your cash flow and growing demand could make asset-based lending the most sensible option available.

 The following five circumstances would give someone a good reason to pursue asset-based lending over another financing option:

 1. Difficulty Qualifying for Traditional Loans

 Institutions that offer asset-based loans place much more emphasis on asset value than credit score, revenue, profitability, or cash flow.
-Traditional institutions, on the other hand, might reject your application solely because your credit score or monthly revenue does not meet their highly stringent criteria.
+On the other hand, traditional institutions might reject your application solely because your credit score or monthly revenue does not meet their highly stringent criteria.
 If an applicant does not meet the requirements but manages to get approved, he or she will likely face higher interest rates, restrictive terms, or lower borrowing amounts.